kutne/teaching/syllabus_landscapes_of_death.md

 _Exhibit Models Due_

 ###### Wednesday, April 22

 Listen:
 - 99% Invisible, Episode 273: Notes on an Imagined Plaque

 ###### Friday, April 24

 Read:
 - Gaiman, ‘How Nobody Came to the Graveyard’

 _Exhibit Narrative Due_

 ##### Week # 14: Dark Tourism
 ###### Monday, April 27

 Read:
-- Keil, ‘Sightseeing in the Mansions of the Dead’* Hartman, ‘Dark Tourism’*
+- Keil, ‘Sightseeing in the Mansions of the Dead’*
+- Hartman, ‘Dark Tourism’*

 ###### Wednesday, April 29

 Listen:
 - Death in the Afternoon: Is That a Corpse in my Culture?

+Read:
-Read Graff/Birkenstein, ch 15: on closer examination (18 pages)
+- Graff/Birkenstein, ch 15: on closer examination (18 pages)

 ###### Friday, May 1